Religious Education (RE)

 • Clear links between the stimuli and the learning intentions.

 Explore activities are designed both to answer the ‘what’ and the ‘why’ questions and to enable pupils to organise their thinking.
 Teaching enables connections to be made, as well as allowing pupils to evaluate, analyse and explore different points of view, compare, contrast and reach conclusions.

 There are many tools which enable such exploration, apart from those included in the scheme.
 These include:

 Again, explore activities are characterised by dialogue and by examining ideas and content from different perspectives.

-Express activities are organised in a way which allows pupils to express their understanding of particular concepts and Scripture passages, using approaches from other curriculum areas.
+Reveal activities are organised in a way which allows pupils to express their understanding of particular concepts and Scripture passages, using approaches from other curriculum areas.
 In seeking to be like Jesus or his followers, express tasks enable pupils to demonstrate that they know what Jesus was like, what he did and what he thought in different circumstances.

 Reveal activities provide purpose and context to lessons.
 They also provide opportunities to demonstrate understanding in many different ways.
 Reveal activities can be given meaning, when pupils are allocated a particular role, such as dancer, journalist, editor, illustrator, expedition leader etc.

 There are many different types of Reveal activities used in different curriculum areas.
 Each unit includes at least one extended writing task, when planning for reveal activities.

 Response activities is where the learning is assimilated, celebrated and responded to in daily life.